-The tilt and the curve of the wing means that air flowing off the wing flows downwards.
-This downwards force pushes back up against the wing, and lifts the wing.
-This is also known as Newton's 3rd Law of action and reaction.
+The tilt of the airplane and the angle of the wing means that air flowing off the wing flows downwards.
+This downwards force pushes back up against the wing, and lifts the wing (because of Newton's 3rd Law of action and reaction).
 (The Bernoulli effect has previously been used to explain lift, but is now known to be insignificant, or even incorrect - it doesn't explain how a plane can fly upside down.)

 As an aside, drag and lift can be felt with a hand out of a car window:

 Holding your palm flat against the wind you can feel the air pushing against it: drag, or air resistance.
 If you make a fist, your hand is smaller and there should be less drag on it.

 If you hold your flat hand straight out of the window, then slowly tip it so the front edge is tipped up a bit, the air is directed downwards and pushes your hand up.
 The effect is quite dramatic and nicely demonstrates action and reaction.

 Continuing the lesson, ask students how they might make their plane go further.

 e.g. more thrust by throwing more strongly (they are probably doing this anyway); more streamlined to reduce drag (change how it is folded so it has a narrower front), more lift by changing the angle of attack (point it upwards to start).
 Tips from www.exploratorium.edu/exploring/paper/airplanes.html If the nose drops and the plane dives into the ground, bend up the back of the wings.
 A little bend goes a long way.
 If the nose rises first and then drops, the plane is stalling.
 Bend down the back of the wing.
 Keep your adjustments small.